CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

-In conclusion, we use the K-medoids algorithm to incrementally extract the medoid nodes of each community and converge their semantic features to a set of standard orthogonal bases in the Euclidean space by optimizing the cross-entropy loss.
-The PeST module in our CEGCL allows us to obtain a node embedding space that is tight within the community and sparse between the communities.
+\textbf{Summary:} We use the K-medoids algorithm to incrementally extract the medoids of each cluster such that the clustering space converges to a set of standard orthogonal bases in the Euclidean space by optimizing the cross-entropy loss.
+The PeST module allows us to obtain a node embedding space that is \textbf{tight within the cluster} and \textbf{sparse between the clusters}.